dgraph-io/charts/charts/dgraph/README.md

 ```

 These command deploy Dgraph on the Kubernetes cluster in the default configuration.
-The [Configuration](#configuration) section lists the paramets that can be configured during installation:
+The [Configuration](#configuration) section lists the parameters that can be configured during installation:

 > **Tip**: List all releases using `helm list`